jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/08/2019-08-12-quotes-from-the-software-craftsman-by-sandro-mancuso.md

 <!-- Aug 13, 2019 04:55:00 AM Philippine Time -->

 [Arcanys](https://www.arcanys.com), the company I currently work for, has this mini-library, which is great because I don't have to buy some very good books to be able to read them.
-I can just borrow frou our library.
+I can just borrow from our library.

 A few weeks ago I borrowed the book ["The Software Craftsman"](https://www.bookdepository.com/Software-Craftsman-Sandro-Mancuso/9780134052502?a_aid=jflaga).
-Here are some quotes from the book:
+Here are some great quotes from the book:

 ## Part I